Almond Cake With Italian Meringue Buttercream — Aka My Wedding Cake

 Add dry ingredients, and beat on low speed, then turn speed to low-medium for 1 minute to combine thoroughly.
 Remove the bowl from the mixer, and give the batter a final stir with a wooden spoon to make sure everything is combined.

-Divide the batter evenly between the two cake pans.
+Divide the batter evenly between the two cake pans (no need to grease them beforehand).
 Bake for 18 to 25 minutes, rotating pans halfway through.
 The tops will brown, and a toothpick inserted into the center should come out clean or with just a few dry crumbs attached.

 Allow to cool on a rack for about 12 minutes before turning out.
 Cool cake layers completely before frosting.